Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-3.md

 - `0`: Two spans provided in the token are written by the same author
 - `1`: Two spans provided in the token are written by different authors.

-The main point of the current project is to capture the stylistic metrics of each author and incorporating these features into models to properly classify the given texts.
+The main point of the current project is to capture the stylistic metrics of each author and to incorporate these features into models to properly classify the given texts.

 ___